Skip to main content

 • renovation items – carpet, fixtures and fittings, tools, baths and sinks (metal and plastic only)

-• timber – must be less than two metres long and free of exposed nails
+• timber – must be less than two metres long and have no exposed nails

 • lawnmowers – with petrol and oil removed